branBeckett/data-science-projects/README.md

 [**Investigating Fandango Movie Ratings**](https://github.com/branBeckett/data-science-projects/blob/master/fandango-movie-ratings/fandango-movie-ratings.ipynb)

-Analysis of movie ratings to determine whether or not Fandango has changed their biased rating system in 2016.
+An analysis of movie ratings to determine whether or not Fandango has changed their biased rating system in 2016.

 `Python` `Pandas` `NumPy` `Matplotlib`